Fusion power: Deuterium, tritium

-The reactant neutron is supplied by the D-T fusion reaction shown above, and the one that has the greatest energy yield.
+The reactant neutron is supplied by the D–T fusion reaction shown above, and the one that has the greatest energy yield.
 The reaction with 6Li is exothermic, providing a small energy gain for the reactor.
 The reaction with 7Li is endothermic, but does not consume the neutron.
 Neutron multiplication reactions are required to replace the neutrons lost to absorption by other elements.
 Leading candidate neutron multiplication materials are beryllium and lead, but the 7Li reaction helps to keep the neutron population high.
-Natural lithium is mainly 7Li, which has a low tritium production cross section compared to 6Li so most reactor designs use breeder blankets with enriched 6Li.
+Natural lithium is mainly 7Li, which has a low tritium production cross section compared to 6Li so most reactor designs use breeding blankets with enriched 6Li.

-Drawbacks commonly attributed to D-T fusion power include:
+Drawbacks commonly attributed to D–T fusion power include: